alexhatz05/my-utilities/README.md

 # my-utilities
-A repository containing the utils I frequently use.
+A repository containing various utils I frequently use.